I work with them every day, so I know how awesome Precision Nutrition’s coaches really are.

 That doesn’t mean she hasn’t faced her share of trouble.
 Her sister died of cancer while Pam was enrolled in PN’s coaching program.
 One of her sons has juvenile arthritis, an incurable condition that inevitably affects the entire family.

 But money is the least of it.
-Chronic pain patients frequently find themselves dismissed or disbelieved by healthcare practitioners and this understandably leads to frustration.
-Not to mention the grief that a loving wife naturally feels when she sees her partner hurting this way.
+The grief that Pam, as a loving wife, naturally feels when she sees her partner hurting is immense.

 This is the kind of situation that could drive the most upbeat person to the depths of despair.
 But for a while, Pam actually tried to pretend that everything was the same and everything was okay.